fiduh/k8s/eksctl/README.md

 ## Architecture:
   - *Create an EKS Cluster using Auto mode or Standard Mode*
+  - Key considerations while using either of the two Modes
   - *Deploy the relevant addons to the cluster including CoreDNS, Cilium-CNI, Pod Identity Agent, Storage CSI, etc.
   Note: these are deployed automatically as system processes when using Auto Mode.*
-  - Implement North/South Traffic into the cluster using HTTP API Gateway, VPC Private Link, NLB, Gateway API, Route or Ingress.
-  - AWS Services like HTTP API Gateway should be provisioned using kubernetes native configurations (CRDs)
   - Implement persistent storage using the CSI drivers (only when auto mode is not been used).
   - Deploy a sample fullstack app with a Frontend, Backend and Database in segregatted namespaces to test the cluster.
+  - Route ingress (North/South) Traffic into the cluster using HTTP API Gateway, VPC Private Link, NLB, Gateway API, Route or Ingress.
+  - AWS Services like HTTP API Gateway should be provisioned using kubernetes native configurations (CRDs)

   ![Integration](../images/AWS_EKS.png)

 #### Prerequisite: Install eksctl, kubectl, aws-cli

 #### Create Kubernetes Cluster with EKSCTL - Standard Mode
-  - Addons: CoreDNS and eks-pod-identity-agent
+  - Addons: CoreDNS, EBS CSI Driver and eks-pod-identity-agent

 ```bash
 export CLUSTER_NAME=basic-cluster